SuperCowPowers/workbench/docs/admin/dashboard_with_plugins.md

-# Including Plugins with the Dashboard
+# Deploying Plugins with the Dashboard
 Notes and information on how to include plugins with your SageWorks Dashboard.

 - **ECR:** AWS Elastic Container Registry (stores Docker images)